 - Chemical burns – One of the more serious risks of using fake makeup, is when toxic and harsh ingredients burn your skin and leave long-lasting or even permanent damage.
 Chemical burns can occur after using a faulty or fake product for so long or can happen as an immediate reaction.

-- Long term health problems – Some research suggests that exposure to harmful ingredients with toxic chemicals being applied to your face can increase the chances or high blood pressure, infertility and other serious health complications.
+- Long-term health problems – Some research suggests that exposure to harmful ingredients with toxic chemicals being applied to your face can increase the chances of high blood pressure, infertility, and other serious health complications.

 If you notice any of these symptoms, seek medical attention from the doctor and stop using the product immediately.
 But instead of discarding the product, keep it aside so you can report it to the correct authorities before more supplies are distributed to people.

-Also, its good to keep the product handy so the doctor can identify what ingredients have caused you harm and how they can best treat it.
+Also, it’s good to keep the product handy so the doctor can identify what ingredients have caused you to harm and how they can best treat it.

 Avoiding and Spotting Out Fake Makeup

 - Do Your Research: Doing your research should be a mandatory thing, especially in this day and age.
 Whenever you’re browsing the internet or at the store looking through makeup products, open a page on your computer screen or your phone if you’re at the store and search up reviews and testimonials on the product.
 Also, research a particular store to see if they are credible and selling genuine products.

 - Question cheap prices: If some prices are too good to be true on a particular item, chances are they are.
 If the price is significantly selling for lower than usual then you should think twice.
 If the price is cheap, assess the packaging to make sure it’s legitimate.
 Authorized retailers of cosmetics should never knock off more than 20-30% on prices.